 If you have not yet filed these forms with the Wisconsin Depart of Revenue, please download, fill out, and submit them to the DOR.
 The cooperative needs a copy of the filled out AB-157 and either a copy of the permit application (AB-121) being sent to the DOR or a copy of your salesperson’s permit if you already have one.

 How can I adjust an invoice?

 Invoices can be edited for 24 hours after creation.
-If you need to adjust an older invoice, please create a new invoice and email email@example.com to have the incorrect invoice voided.
+If you need to adjust an older invoice, please void the old invoice by sliding the button for the invoice in the active column to inactive, then create a new invoice.
+You can also email email@example.com to have the incorrect invoice voided.

 What information does Benton Bank need to properly credit a payment?

 3. The check amount must match the total(s) of the invoice(s) being paid.

 If Benton Bank does not receive enough information, or the check amount does not match the invoice(s), they must return the check to the issuing vendor.